Expose more info from t_atom to trajectory analysis framework

 has more than a single iteration?
 I think this should always return a single atom by index and so it should be safe to pull more from the t_atoms struct, but if not would be interested to see where this could go wrong.

-#5 Updated by Joe Jordan over 1 year ago
+#5 Updated by Joe Jordan about 2 years ago

 Yes, it is possible to get this info out directly from the topology in a few lines of code in the